 Elive, or Enlightenment live CD, is a non-commercial, cost-free operating system based on Debian, for the daily use and it can be used both as live CD or Installed system.
 Elive uses a customized Enlightenment desktop.
 It is fast, user-friendly and feature-rich and Cinelerra-GG Infinity is included in the 64 bit version.

 Click here for more information.
-In addition, Elive Linux is providing a package build with the Help info for Debian 11 Bullseye and Debian 10 Buster for an easy Cinelerra-GG installation for both 64 and 32 bit.
-The packages for 11 are here and the packages for 10 are here – just download the .deb file in that directory and install via “dpkg -i “.
+In addition, Elive Linux is providing a package build with the Help info for Debian 12 Bookworm, Debian 11 Bullseye, and Debian 10 Buster for an easy Cinelerra-GG installation for both 64 and 32 bit.
+The packages for 12 are here, for 11 are here, and the packages for 10 are here – just download the .deb file in that directory and install via “dpkg -i “.

 Here you can find the console commands to clone and update the Cinelerra-GG git.
 To create your own build, please have a look at the instructions on page 15 in the user manual.

 Cinelerra-GG Infinity is a merge of (mostly) 3 Cinelerra developments, from the original Cinelerra (HV), Cinelerra-CV and own code from Good Guy also called GG.
 It combines the best features of all branches in a single branch.
 If you want to learn more about the other branches read on, detailed information can be found on the About page or on Wikipedia.